galbiston/geosparql-jena/README.md

 The following additional features are also provided:

 * Geometry properties are automatically calculated and do not need to be asserted in the dataset.
 * Conversion between EPSG spatial/coordinate reference systems is applied automatically.
 Therefore, mixed datasets or querying can be applied.
-This is reliant upon local installation of Apache SIS EPSG dataset, see below.
+This is reliance upon local installation of Apache SIS EPSG dataset, see __Key Dependencies__.
 * Units of measure are automatically converted to the appropriate units for the coordinate reference system.
 * Geometry, transformation and spatial relation results are stored in persistent and configurable time-limited caches to improve response times and reduce recalculations.
 * Dataset conversion between serialisations and spatial/coordinate reference systems.
 Tabular data can also be loaded, see RDF Tables project (https://github.com/galbiston/rdf-tables).